VelislavKarastoychev/euriklis-sortlib/README.md

 Our experiments showed that the quick sort (SortLib.quick_sort_array(array, order)), merge sort, and heap sort are nearly three times faster than the conventional sort method of javascript.
 The only surprising thing of the experiments was the time efficiency of the bucket sort algorithm.
 # Bugs and tips
-If you have any well-meaning critique or have noticed any bug you may send me an email on exel_mmm@abv.bg or to euriklis@hotmail.bg
+If you have any well-meaning critique or have noticed any bug you may send me an email on exel_mmm@abv.bg or to euriklis@hotmail.com.
+A list of the observed bugs which was fixed may be found [here](./FIXEDBUGS.md).
 # License
 MIT License.
 This package will be provided for free to any user that use it for personal and non commercial usage.
 The author of the package is not liable for any errors in third party software, libraries, packages and source code used at these libraries.
 The author also may not responsible for some possible bugs that may exists in the library.
 # Dependencies